sharadalt/sharadalt.github.io/_posts/2017-02-27-Interpretations-Assumptions-And-Conclusions.md

 <h3>Interpretation/assumption based on what works for us</h3>
 <p>
 Finally, let me tell you a classical story related with interpretation and assumption and conclusion.
-There were two women, one a florist and the  a fisher woman.
+There were two women, one a florist and the other a fisher woman.
 Both of them were good friends, selling fish and flowers in a market place.
 The market place was nearer to the florist's home.
 </p><p>
 One day after they completed their business they head towards their homes.
 It started raining suddenly.
 The florist invited the fisher woman  to spend the night at her place and fisher woman  agreed.
 The florist was happy and prepared special food for her friend.
 She  also filled her friend's room with fragrance of the flowers by spreading the flowers on the floor.
 The florist went to her room convinced that her friend would have a nice sleep that night.
-She also thought that atleast today her dear friend would  be away from the nasty fish smell.
+She also thought that atleast that day her dear friend would  be away from the nasty fish smell.
 </p>
 <p>
-Fisher woman tries to sleep.
+Now the fisher woman tries to sleep in her room.
 But she couldn't.
 Strange you think?
 The fact was, she was not used to the fragrance while sleeping.
 She was accustomed to  smell of fish.
 After struggling for sometime, she got an idea.
 She took her fish basket and kept her head near the basket such that, she could get her familiar smell and slept.
 She was in deep sleep within no time.
 </p>
 <p>
 Next Morning  both women got up feeling happy.
 Florist enquired if her friend  slept well and she was replied she had great sleep.
 The florist concluded it was because of her flowers.
 The fisher woman thought god!
 What she would have done without her sleep saver fish basket.